Jthao24/jthao_phpcrudecrud/phpcrudecrud_deployment.md

 Restart MariaDB so the changes may take effect.

 ### Section 8
-In order for PHP to connect to the database we have to first create and add our own user credentials into the database system because we do not want to continue to use root user all of the time.
+With all of those previous sections and steps above completed lets now focus on how to connect PHP to the database.
+Well we have to first create and add our own user credentials into the database system because we do not want to continue to use mysql root user all the time.
 After adding our new user credentials into the MariaDB mysql database system we will have to create an employees database within the MariaDB mysql database by redirecting (<) the employees.sql file into our mysql database while using our new user credentials.
 The command used for redirecting the employees.sql file into our mysql database is as follows:
 - mysql -u (yourusername) -p -t < employees.sql

 This connection data will be stored in the mysql database under Databases, to see this type in the following command: